 The proposed pavements at this site may be supported by flexible pavement sections.
 Cut and fill information is not available for our review at this time.
-Brown clay, sandy clay, and clayey sand subgrades are anticipated.
+Brown Clay, Sandy Clay, and Clayey Sand subgrades are anticipated.
 At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
 Pavement section recommendations for Local and Collector type streets are presented.

-Ground water was not encountered in the borings at the time of drilling.
+Ground water was not encountered in the borings or test pits at the time of drilling / excavating.